developer239/robot-ts/README.md

 - I never tested this on Windows. 🙏
 - It seems that special keys bindings are not implemented correctly.
 - Upper case is converted to lower case when typing. (it will be possible to use shift key when special keys are fixed though)
+- It seems that screen bindings are not implemented correctly.

 ## Installation: